rocket-pool/docs.rocketpool.net/docs/guides/houston/participate.md

 During a voting period, Node Operators and Delegates can cast a vote with one of four options:
 ```
 1. Abstain: The voter's voting power is contributed to quorum but is neither for nor against the proposal.
-2. For: The voter votes in favour of the proposal being executed.
+2. For: The voter votes in favor of the proposal being executed.
 3. Against: The voter votes against the proposal being executed.
 4. Veto: The voter votes against the proposal as well as indicating they deem the proposal as spam or malicious.
 ```